Tenants’ Need to Know

 Is it possible to add or remove a tenant from the rental agreement?

 - Anyone moving out must be removed from the contract by providing a 30 day notice, however if the remaining tenants no longer qualify for the dwelling they will be given a notice to vacate.

 - If their application is denied, they cannot move in.

 - If their application is approved conditional to a larger deposit, those sums must be received at the time of signing the rental documents.

 - An Add / Remove Tenant form is available from our office.

 - No partial deposit is refunded when any applicant moves out or terminates.
 The full deposit remains with the tenancy and is distributed when the unit is vacated.

-- It is important to note that if the rental agreement is a lease, the lease is conditioned on the persons who have signed the lease and any change to that would be considered a breach of contract.
+- It is important to note that when the rental agreement is a lease, the lease is conditioned on the persons who have signed the contract and any change to that could be considered a breach of contract.
 If a party moves out, they do not have their obligations terminated or any portion of the deposit refunded.

 What is the termination and Move Out process?